History of North Indian States

 Punjab: Punjab is bordered by the Indian states of Jammu and Kashmir to the north, Himachal Pradesh to the east, Haryana to the south and southeast, Rajasthan to the southwest, and the Pakistani province of Punjab to the west.
 The state capital is located in Chandigarh.
 The culture of Punjab includes the "bhangra" dance, a vast range of cuisine which has become widely popular abroad, and a number of seasonal and harvest festivals such as Lohri, Vasant Panchami, Vaisakhi and Teeyan.
 There are 22 districts in the Indian state of Punjab.

 Haryana: Haryana is spread about 44,212 square km.
 The city of Chandigarh is its capital while the NCR city of Faridabad is the most populous city of the state.
 Haryana is bordered by Punjab and Himachal Pradesh to the north and by Rajasthan to the west and south.
 The Yamuna River defines its eastern border with Uttar Pradesh.
-The Indian state of Haryana has also 22 districts in it.
+The Indian state of Haryana also has 22 districts.

 Himachal Pradesh: Himachal Pradesh is bordered by Jammu and Kashmir on the north, Punjab and Chandigarh on the west, Haryana on the south-west, Uttarakhand on the south-east and by the Tibet Autonomous Region on the east.
-Himachal Pradesh consists of 12 districts in it.
+Himachal Pradesh consists of 12 districts.

 Uttar Pradesh: Uttar Pradesh is the most populous state in India as well as the most populous country subdivision in the world.
 Lucknow is the capital city of Uttar Pradesh.
 Ghaziabad, Bulandshahr, Kanpur, Gorakhpur, Allahabad, Raebareli, Moradabad, Bareilly, Aligarh, Sonbhadra, and Varanasi are known for their industrial and tourism importance in this state.
 Currently, there are 75 districts in Uttar Pradesh.